andrewchambers/p92000l-rust/README.md

 A secondary stretch goal of this library is to provide a high performance 9P2000.L server in a memory safe language.

-Tertiary goals include support for other 9P variants and letting people write their own 9P servers.

 In other words, the library aims to:

-- Implement 9p with an initial emphasis on 9p2000.L.
+- Implement 9p2000.L.
-- Provide an interface for 9p clients that is usable from multiple threads concurrently.
+- Provide an interface for 9p2000.L clients that is usable from multiple threads concurrently.
-- Provide interfaces for implementing multi threaded 9p servers.
+- Provide interfaces for implementing multi threaded 9p2000.L servers.
-- Provide an interface for implementing single threaded 9p servers.

 In general the library will: